StephanyRajeh/MixedCommunityAwareCentralityAnalysis/README.md

 # MixedCommunityAwareCentralityAnalysis

-Supplementary materials for the paper _How Correlated are Community-aware and Classical Network Centrality Measures_ submitted to CompleNet 2021.
+Supplementary materials for the paper _How Correlated Are Community-Aware and Classical Centrality Measures in Complex Networks?_ submitted to CompleNet 2021.